grafana/loki/docs/sources/send-data/logstash/_index.md

 Important notes regarding versions:

 - Version 1.1.0 and greater of this plugin you can also specify a list of labels to allow list via the `include_fields` configuration.
-- Version 1.2.0 and greater of this plugin you can also specify a structured metadata via the `metadata_fields` configuration.
+- Version 1.2.0 and greater of this plugin you can also specify structured metadata via the `metadata_fields` configuration.

 ### Configuration Properties